cenote/jasperstarter/README.md

 JasperStarter is going straight towards the final 1.0 release.

+  * JasperStarter now has commands.
+Every command can have different arguments and options.
+Users of previous versions just must add **pr** to their existing command line.
   * New input file types allowed:
     * jrxml    - compiles implicit
     * jrprint  - print, view or export previously filled reports.